maikenberthelsen/Proj1/README.md

-### Running instructions
+### Running instructions:
-Make sure that the folder containing the .csv files are in the same folder as main.py.
+- Download the .zip-file containing the data set from https://www.kaggle.com/c/epfml18-higgs/data.
+Make sure that the folder containing these files are in the same folder as run.py

-The code can be run by calling "python main.py" from your terminal.
+- The code can be run by calling "python main.py" from your terminal

-Her bør vi legge til noe som printes til terminal når det er ferdig
+- Her bør vi legge til noe som printes til terminal når det er ferdig

-The submission csv file can be found in the same folder.
+- The submission csv file can be found in the same folder with the name "Results.csv"

-### Code architecture
+### Code architecture:
 This code contains the following files:
-* main.py
+* run.py

-	The whole code can be executed by running main.py.
+	The whole code can be executed by running run.py.
 This file imports helpers.py and implementations.py

 * helpers.py